codatta/jekyll_blog/_posts/2025-12-25-the-minds-behind-the-data-what-we-learned-from-our-top-contributors.markdown

 ### Enhancing Accessibility and Efficiency

 - **Mobile-First Integration**: Recognizing the hardware preferences in emerging markets like Nigeria and Pakistan, we are prioritizing a native mobile experience to facilitate seamless, on-the-go contributions.
 - **Submission Streamlining**: We will introduce objective preset options to reduce manual input fatigue while preserving the depth of the data collected.
-(Check the Data Lineage Design: https://docs.codatta.io/en/products/data-lineage#data-lineage)
+(Check the [Data Lineage](https://docs.codatta.io/en/products/data-lineage#data-lineage)Design)

 ### Redefining the Review Mechanism